 Fun Facts About Working Life

-Read this and you might realise how good we have it here in Australia!
-Also some fun and interesting facts mixed in to give you an insight into how other countries operate!
+Did you know?
+Read this article and you might realise how good we have it here in Australia and the different working conditions around the world!
+We have provided some interesting fun facts and data to give you an insight into how other countries operate!
+These random work-related facts on this page coud be great content to share at your next dinner party!

 - Monday is the most common sick day.
 Except in Australia!
 I guess we are reliable folk - until Tuesday arrives - Australia's most common sick day.